awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-servicecatalogappregistry-resourceassociation.md

 ## Properties<a name="aws-resource-servicecatalogappregistry-resourceassociation-properties"></a>

 `Application`  <a name="cfn-servicecatalogappregistry-resourceassociation-application"></a>
  The name or ID of the application\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `Resource`  <a name="cfn-servicecatalogappregistry-resourceassociation-resource"></a>
  The name or ID of the resource of which the application will be associated\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ResourceType`  <a name="cfn-servicecatalogappregistry-resourceassociation-resourcetype"></a>
  The type of resource of which the application will be associated\.
-Possible values: CFN\_STACK\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)